hfboyce/tableau_course/_sources/lessons/tableau2.md

 #### Navigation

-There often time where on your dashboard you'd like to navigate to either a different dashboard or perhaps dive deeper into a worksheet.
+There are may be times where on your dashboard you'd like to navigate to either a different dashboard or perhaps dive deeper into a worksheet.
 I needed this for my own dashboards when I had the list of customers pop up with certain filters and I wanted to navigate back to the main dashboard.

 **Step by Step Instructions**